finestnothing/notes_collection/Zettelkasten/mature/mapped/what_was_the_mars_rover_scheduling_bug.md

 # what_was_the_mars_rover_scheduling_bug
 Created: 2022-06-23 08:43
-#zettel/pending
-- The mars rover was in a perpetual loop of not writing data to the I/O bus
+- The mars rover was not writing data to the I/O bus
 - Scientists couldn't figure out why, because the process for writing data was a high priority process and should've been done first
 - The rover kept restarting as well
 - The bug was actually known about before launch, but was deemed too low of a priority